noverde/serpens/README.md

 ### Record

-- The function that will process each sqs message receive a instance of *sqs.Record* dataclass.
+- The function that will process each sqs message receive an instance of *sqs.Record* dataclass.
 This class has the follow structure:

 ```python
 class Record: